 Behind the Scenes of the Photoshoot

-We headed to English In Action headquarters in Basalt a few weeks ago for a formal photoshoot, and it was a pleasure to meet the team.
-We were met by a lovely group of eight women passionate about building connections, cross-cultural exchange, and empowering the immigrant community.
+We headed to the English In Action headquarters in Basalt a few weeks ago for a formal photoshoot, and it was a pleasure to meet the team, a lovely group of eight women passionate about building connections, cross-cultural exchange, and empowering the immigrant community.
 This photoshoot was the first group work event they had participated in since the resurgence of the pandemic, and it was a joy to see them chatting and catching up with each other over coffee and pastries.

 To start things off, we displayed all of the scarves to be modeled and had our Founder & Creative Director, Isa Catto, walk the staff through different ways to wear a scarf.
 Once everyone was matched to a couple of scarves, the photoshoot began.
 Ted, our resident photographer (and much more), struck up a conversation with each woman as they stepped in front of the white backdrop, making the process fun, open, and engaging.